 · The hostile procedure (“divorce pour faute”) involves a lengthy, often bitter battle, to demonstrate that the other party is responsible for the breakdown in the marriage.

-· The simplest, fastest divorce is the “divorce par consentement mutuel” whereby the parties agree on everything (custody of the children, contact with the other parent, asset split, etc.).
-Before submitting a petition to the judge, the parties will have asked a notary to draft a document showing the agreed asset split (“état liquidatif”).
+· The simplest, fastest divorce is the divorce par consentement mutuel whereby the parties agree on everything (custody of the children, contact with the other parent, asset split, etc.).
+Before submitting a petition to the judge, the parties will have asked a notary to draft a document showing the agreed asset split or état liquidatif.
 (Note – The notary’s participation is only compulsory if the assets comprise real estate, if not the parties can draft the asset split themselves.)
 The judge will then simply order the divorce and rubber-stamp the asset split as submitted to him/her by the parties.
 If the judge considers that the asset split is unfair, he/she may refuse to approve the document – but this rarely happens in practice.

-· The “divorce accepté” is put in place when the parties agree that a divorce is inevitable, but have not reached agreement on the split of assets or questions relating to the children.
+· The divorce accepté is put in place when the parties agree that a divorce is inevitable, but have not reached agreement on the on the finances of the divorce, ie the prestation compensatoire, and anything relating to the children custody and pensions).
 The judge will therefore make these decisions for them.

 · A divorce procedure can now also be initiated if the couple has lived apart for two years (before 2005, the separation period was six years).